azist/azos/src/Azos.Sky/Fabric/readme.md

 Fibers are akin to OS's processes - they represent some unit of logical execution, such as system or business flows (processes) which can run for hours, days, years or even indefinitely.

+Fabric implements **cooperative multitasking paradigm** using fibers - they execute time slices, deterministically yielding control back to the Fabric fiber runtime system ASAP (by design).
+These running time slices are also called "steps" of execution.
+The Fabric system **saves fiber's transitive/private state** (called `FiberMemory`) into persisted storage upon each slice execution.

 Fabric fibers have the following traits/properties:
 1. Conceptually similar to OS process with a single main thread
 2. Fibers are FSM - Finite State Machines with well define terminal status: Created|Started|Paused|Suspended|Finished|Crashed|Aborted